panda1103/CPMP/README.md

 Alternatively, pre-processed data (~6.2GB) can be found [here](https://zenodo.org/records/14638776).
 You can directly download and replace the `data` directory.

 ### 2. Train the CPMP model
-For example, if you want to train CPMP mpdel with PAMPA data, run:
+For example, if you want to train CPMP model with PAMPA data, run:
 ```
 python train_pampa.py
 ```